sethforprivacy/sethforprivacy.com/content/posts/foss-donations.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-04-13T23:00:00-04:00"
-description: This post gives some projects and organizations that I personally love and that accept donations in Monero.
+summary: This post gives some projects and organizations that I personally love and that accept donations in Monero.
 draft: false
 keywords: